lonnen/veritas/README.rst

 Usage
 =====

-See documentation for configuration and usage.
+see tests for example usage